-For information specific to the firmware release version, see the Release Notes available with that release.
+For information specific to the firmware release, see the Release Notes.

-In addition to major releases that contain new features, Fortinet releases patch releases that resolve specific issues without containing new features and/or changes to existing features.
-It is recommended to download and install patch releases as soon as they are available.
+In addition to FortiVoice major releases that contain new features, FortiVoice patch releases focuses on resolving specific issues and may include new features and/or changes to existing features.
+Fortinet recommends that you download and install patch releases as soon as they are available.

-Before you can download firmware updates for your FortiVoice Gateway, you must first register your FortiVoice Gateway with Fortinet Customer Service and Support.
+Before you can download firmware updates for your FortiVoice Gateway unit, you must first register your FortiVoice Gateway with Fortinet Customer Service and Support.
 For details, see Registering your Fortinet product on page 6.